We are fixing the big washout.

 The blowout happened May 26, 2011 when an old railroad culvert on the trail in East Montpelier became plugged with fallen trees, stones, and mud.
 Stormwater swelled a small brook and the water washed around the culvert.
 By morning the trail between Rte 14 in East Montpelier and Country Club Rd in Plainfield had been cut in two.
 The washout is about 35 feet deep, and about 80 feet wide (and getting wider.)
 It is located about 0.9 miles west of Country Club Road and about 1.2 miles east of Rte 14.
 (This is on Cross Vermont Trail Map 5.)

-For the coming winter 2017-18 the snowmobile trail will still use the alternate route to get around the washout that's been in place since 2011.
+For the forseeable future, the snowmobile trail will still use the alternate route to get around the washout that's been in place since 2011.
 This relocation was put together by the landowner (Fairmont Farms), and the East Montpelier Gully Jumpers and Barre Sno-Bees snowmobile clubs.
 It is not open for summer use.
 If you are interested in using the snowmobile trail system during the winter, you can purchase a Trail Maintenance Assessment (aka a trail pass) from a number of local businesses.

 Numerous other locations in this area were also damaged by the 2011 storms, and all of those have been fixed now.
 The snowmobile clubs took the lead on this work.
 CVTA was able to raise a couple thousand dollars in donations to contribute to the contractor costs, and we did some pick and shovel work in 2012 to help out as well.
 (We planted trees to stabilize slopes, and we rebuilt ditches along the old railbed.
 The filled in ditches were part of what led to the damage in the first place.)

 Help for the final repair of the big blow out is needed from all trail users.
 Help is especially needed from people who use the trail in the summer, and who use the trail in a non-motorized way, to cover the additional effort of repairing this section of trail in a way that will work for four season, multiple use.

-We look forward to helping finish the remaining work.
+We look forward to finishing the remaining work.